 There is always light to be found in spite of the darkness.
 It’s important for our kids to see the light, too.

-And this would be the time when I would start belting out, “I See The Light” from Tangled.
-But since I’m writing this, you’ll just have to use your imagination!
+And yes, this would be the part where I’d start belting out “I See the Light” from Tangled.
+But since I’m writing this, you’ll just have to picture it! 😉

 How Do You Manage Sudden Changes and Uncertainty?

-When I was younger, I really struggled with cognitive flexibility and really could have used some of these tips to overcome the feeling that the world was going to end.
+When I was younger, I struggled with cognitive flexibility and often felt like the world was going to end when things didn’t go as planned.
+I could have used some of these strategies to navigate my overwhelming feelings.

-Now that I have more self-awareness, practice mindfulness, and have a better understanding of how we can overcome challenges, I am focusing on letting my kids truly grow through what they go through.
+Now, with greater self-awareness, daily mindfulness practices, and a better understanding of how to overcome challenges, I’m focusing on helping my kids grow through what they go through.

 Hello!!!
 I’m Adriane.
 I’m a mom to three loud boys, am a research-a-holic and very passionate person who writes at Raising Kids With Purpose.
 Parenting can feel so hard sometimes but with mindset shifts and understanding, it can be very enjoyable.
 My hope is to inspire parents like you to create lifelong connections with your children and enjoy the journey along the way!